Effektor/Hangfire.Idempotent/README.md

-# Hangfire.IdempotentJobs
+# Hangfire.Idempotent

-**Hangfire.IdempotentJobs** is a lightweight extension for [Hangfire](https://www.hangfire.io/) that prevents duplicate jobs from being enqueued based on their method and arguments.
+**Hangfire.Idempotent** is a lightweight extension for [Hangfire](https://www.hangfire.io/) that prevents duplicate jobs from being enqueued based on their method and arguments.

 - ✅ Works for normal jobs, delayed jobs, and recurring jobs
 - ✅ No custom job IDs or special scheduling needed